35percent/11tystarter/src/posts/aylesbury-regeneration-fails-to-deliver-affordable-and-family-housing.md

 NHG also claims that because more than 50% affordable housing has been provided on the FDS (by Southwark, as council housing) then NHG can deliver less affordable housing on Stage 2B/C (41.1% instead of 50%).

-In the event NHG has maintained the level of affordable housing at 50% in its [updated its application](https://www.35percent.org/posts/aylesbury-phase-2b-notting-hill-genesis-try-again/) for Phase 2B, part of Stage 2B/C.  While this meets the outline planning permission requirement of 50% affordable housing, it does not make up the Plot 18 shortfall; NHG is depending on Southwark's *'over provision'* on the FDS to do this.
+In the event NHG has maintained the level of affordable housing at 50% in its [updated application](https://www.35percent.org/posts/aylesbury-phase-2b-notting-hill-genesis-try-again/) for Phase 2B, part of Stage 2B/C.  While this meets the outline planning permission requirement of 50% affordable housing, it does not make up the Plot 18 shortfall; NHG is depending on Southwark's *'over provision'* on the FDS to do this.

 Further, the Phase 2B application is a 'standalone' or 'drop-in' application, outside of the outline planning permission.
 If this 'standalone' application is approved, then there is a danger that the outline permission, which also covers Phases 3 and 4 of the regeneration, and includes the 50% affordable housing requirement, could be invalidated.
 This was a key issue in the High Court decision decision to quash NHG's attempt to change the wording of the outline permission.